 Advanced Student Worksheet

-Advanced level work involves more writing, including short, constructed response questions.
+Advanced level work builds on the grade level version and involves more writing, including short, constructed response questions.
 The map-labeling segment does not include the borders of the four Texas regions – students must draw an approximation of those borders.

 Sources